mattjtodd/docker-jupyter-kernels/apache-airflow/README.md

 Install Docker & Docker Compose, latest ATOW Feb 2019.

+`docker-compose up`

-`docker-compose up` to start up the jupyter notebooks server and build the image with Airflow installed.
+Will start up the jupyter notebooks server and build the image with Airflow installed.

 There are two folders which contain the files as follows

-`/books` - the notebooks which contain the commands.
+* `/books` - the notebooks which contain the commands.
-`/dags` - the dag definitons for Airflow
+* `/dags` - the dag definitons for Airflow

 These will be mounted in the container in the appropriate places for Airflow and Jupyter to pick them up.

-`/books/AirflowExec.ipynb` contains the tutorial book `/books/AirflowUI.ipynb` contains the UI startup commands
+* `/books/AirflowExec.ipynb` contains the tutorial book
+* `/books/AirflowUI.ipynb` contains the UI startup commands

 Once started Jupyter is :